Introduction to Fig Farming Project Report

 Harvest and yield of Fig

 Excess produce can be stored by dehydration of the moisture content to about 10-12%.
-For storage the fruits are treated with sulphur fumes @ 4 g per 10 kg of fruits and then dried at a temperature of 60˚C until the moisture is reduced to about 12%.
-Dehydration controls the browning of the fruit, improves fruit texture and reduces infestation.
+For storage, the fruits are treated with sulfur fumes @ 4 g per 10 kg of fruits and then dried at a temperature of 60˚C until the moisture is reduced to about 12%.
+Dehydration controls the browning of the fruit, improves fruit texture, and reduces infestation.
 Traditional sun drying is also practiced in some parts of the world, but this method has a high risk of infestation by pests and other pathogens.

 Cost and profit analysis in Fig Farming / Fig Farming Proejct Report